barlaniado/project_data_mining/README.md

 **Python 3.9.0**

 ## Before Running
+**Building The Database**\
 Please take care to build the DB infrastructure properly.\
 To do so: go to the db directory and run data_mining_db.sql in your MySql,\
-this file will create the data base and the tables that are needed to run this program.
+this file will create the data base and the tables that are needed to run this program.\
+**Database configutations**\
+Please go to the configurations file and change the DB connection details:\
+HOST = Put here the host, the default is 'localhost'\
+USER: Put here your username\
+PASSWORD = Put here your password\
+DB = Put here the DB name, the defual is'stock_data'\
+CHARSET = The defualt is'utf8mb4'\
+SECTORS_TABLE = Put here the table name that will contain all the unique sectors, the default is'sectors'\
+SYMBOLS_SECTORS_TABLE = Put here the table name that will contain all the unique symbols and sectors, the default is 'symbol_sector'\
+DAILY_DATA_TABLE = Put here the table name that will contain all the daily data, the default is 'daily_data'\
+FINANCIAL_DATA_TABLE = Put here the table name that will contain all the financial data, the default is 'financial_data'\
+**Note:**
+If you built the database with the file provided with this project and did not change anything,\
+all you need to change in the DB configurations: USER & PASSWORD

 ## Usage
 **Command line interface**
 You can execute the program directly from the command line.\